VictorAugDB/VictorAugDB/README.md

 Fullstack developer
 -------------------

-I'm a full-stack developer with 3+ years of experience building efficient and user-friendly web applications.
-I love using the MERN stack (MongoDB, Express, React, and Node.js) to create performant and scalable solutions.
+I'm a full-stack developer with 2+ years of experience building efficient and user-friendly web applications.
+I love using the MERN stack (MongoDB, Express, React, and Node.js) and other stacks to create performant and scalable solutions.

 *   🌍  I'm based in Brazil / Sorocaba / São Paulo
 *   🖥️  See my portfolio at [My Portifolio](https://portfolio.victoraug.com)